Learning from Simulation, Racing in Reality: Introduction

-Autonomous racing is a quickly growing sub-field of autonomous driving where the goal is to drive around a race track as fast as possible.
-The control policy must be able to perform strategic planning, so that the car is always at the right place on the track with the correct speed.
-At the same time, the policy has to control the vehicle at the limit of handling, where the behavior of the model is highly nonlinear.
-Currently, the most advanced methods use model-based predictive control techniques \cite{liniger2015optimization,rosolia2017autonomous,verschueren2014towards,beal2012model}.
-Several groups showed that the performance of such methods can be increased by the use of data to improve the prediction model \cite{kabzan2019learning,williams2017information}.
-Direct learning of a policy that can control an autonomous race car is not much explored, an exception being \cite{pan2020imitation}, where a pixel-to-action policy is trained through imitation learning on a 1:5 scale car and \cite{fuchs2020super} where a policy is learned in a race car simulation game.
 Compared to model-based approaches, Reinforcement Learning (RL) does not require an accurate vehicle model or a well tuned reward function.
 Instead, the RL agent learns to race by interacting with the environment using high level rewards.
 This has been demonstrated on real robots for several robotics applications \cite{peng2018sim,akkaya2019solving,haarnoja2018learning,hwangbo2019learning,waslander2005multi,hwangbo2017control,bou2010controller,kendall2019learning,baltes1999path,kamran2019learning}, in areas like robot manipulation, quadcopters, and wheeled robots.
 When a model of the system is available, the RL agent can be trained in simulation with the purpose to transfer the learned policy on a robotic system \cite{tobin2017domain} using the \emph{Sim-to-Real} approach.
 However, the RL agent learns to interact with a limited representation of the environment and is prone to over-fitting with respect to the simulation.
-Tools such as domain or model randomization \cite{tobin2017domain,akkaya2019solving,loquercio2019deep} often drastically help the sim-to-real transfer, by randomizing the observation and the model of the simulator.
-In \cite{bewley2019learning,osinski2019simulation,amini2020learning} it was shown that sim-to-real works for autonomous driving, however, their main challenge was to close the vision domain gap, where in our autonomous racing case the domain gap in the vehicle model is the main challenge.
+Tools such as domain or model randomization \cite{tobin2017domain,akkaya2019solving,loquercio2019deep} often drastically help the sim-to-real transfer, by randomizing the observation and model of the simulator.
+In \cite{bewley2019learning,osinski2019simulation,amini2020learning} it was shown that sim-to-real works for autonomous driving, however, their main challenge was the vision domain gap, where in our autonomous racing case the domain gap in the vehicle model is the main challenge.